flaviaouyang/molly/README.md

 ## Description

 Molly is a Python library for monitoring the quality of timeseries data.
 It is designed to be used in conjunction with a SQL database such as MySQL or PostgreSQL.
-It is currently in development and is not yet ready for use.
+Currently under development.
+Pending first release.

 Following features will be included in the first release: